Table of Contents

 One of the most significant elements of any website or web app is its data, and interacting with it involves complex database queries.
 With Laravel, you get a host of built-in tools, including Query Builder and Eloquent ORM.
 They streamline database operations, saving you time and keeping your code clean.

-In this blog, I’ll explain what these two tools are and how the Laravel development services use them to perform various database queries.
+In this blog, I’ll explain what these two tools are and how the Laravel development experts use them to perform various database queries.
+We’ll also learn the difference between them and what best practices you can follow to use Query Builder and Eloquent ORM effectively.
+So, let’s begin with understanding Laravel’s Query Builder.

 What is Laravel’s Query Builder?